finnigar/finnigar/README.md

    * There are many free text editors that you can choose from.
    * One recommendation for a text editor is [Atom](https://atom.io/).
 This is because it works well with both Markdown and Github, and it is relatively simple to use.
    * However, if you try using Atom and do not like it, or do not want to download a text editor, you do not have to use it.
-   * See the "Additional Resources" section for some more recommendations of text editors.
+   * See the "More Resources" section for some more recommendations of text editors.

 2. **Edit your document.**
     * Now that you have chosen your text editor, you must now edit your document in Markdown format.